Leo Tolstoy

 5

 We perceive much more clearly that our will is free than the fact that everything that happens must have its cause.
-Could we not reverse this argument and say: our notions of cause and effect must be very wrong, for if they were right, our will could not be free.
+Could we not reverse this argument and say: our notions of cause and effect must be very wrong, because if they were right, our will could not be free?

 — Lichtenberg